livecomsjournal/livecomsjournal.github.io/index.md

 * **Best practices guides**
     * Would following the provided checklist help users avoid significant potential errors in simulation?
 Will the errors be profound and/or frequent?
-    * Are all assertions well sourced in published data (which may, in some cases, include data created for the paper)?
+    * Are all assertions well-sourced in published data (which may, in some cases, include data created for the paper)?
     * Are the explanations clear enough for researchers with only moderate training in simulation?

 * **Perpetual reviews**